-In Figure \ref{Min_sigma_r_Newton}, we show the minimum $\sigma_r$ profiles for $\Lambda$CDM-like models in which the self-gravity of the disks are governed by Newtonian gravity but their RCs follow the MOND predictions.
+In Figure \ref{Min_sigma_r_Newton}, we show the minimum $\sigma_r$ profiles for $\Lambda$CDM-like models in which gravity is Newtonian Newtonian but the RCs follow MOND predictions.
 This is because empirical RCs follow MOND expectations very closely across a huge range of galaxy surface brightness, size and mass \citep{Lelli_2017, Li_2018}.
 In a $\Lambda$CDM context, this is due to properties of the DM halo.
 Although the halo affects $v_c \left( r \right)$ and thus $\Omega_r$, it has no effect on the perturbation to $\vgN$ arising from a perturbation to $\Sigma$.
-Consequently, we can use the classical Toomre condition \citep{Toomre_1964} to analyse the stability of such disks, albeit with modified $\Omega_r$ for observational consistency.
+Consequently, we can use the classical Toomre condition \citep{Toomre_1964} to analyze the stability of such disks, albeit with modified $\Omega_r$ for observational consistency.